Côte d’Ivoire August 2020 People’s Revolution

 The Ouattara regime responded by banning all demonstrations till the 15 of September, yet civilians defying the ban continue to demonstrate peacefully throughout the country, claiming that the right to demonstrate is a fundamental right enshrined in the country’s Constitution.

-A platform of civil society organizations and opposition parties, including Ouattara’s former allies, have spelled out seven urgent demands to guarantee fair and credible elections: the immediate resignation of the President of the Independent Electoral Commission (IEC); the resumption of elections in the local IEC s and the national IEC’s reform as required by the judgment of the African Court on Human and Peoples' Rights; an international audit of the official electoral list which a recent report demonstrated has thousands of fraudulent inscriptions which must be addressed; the reintegration of President Laurent Gbagbo, Charles Blé Goudé and Guillaume Soro in the electoral list (all three were removed from the electoral list on the grounds that they were sentenced by the Ouattara regime in absentia); the release of all political, civil and military prisoners; the safe return of over 200,000 refugees; Ouattara's withdrawal from the 2020 Presidential race.
+A platform of civil society organizations and opposition parties, including Ouattara’s former allies, have spelled out seven urgent demands to guarantee fair and credible elections: the immediate resignation of the President of the Independent Electoral Commission (IEC); the resumption of elections in the local IEC s and the national IEC’s reform as required by the judgment of the African Court on Human and Peoples' Rights; an international audit of the official electoral list which a recent report demonstrated has thousands of fraudulent inscriptions which must be addressed; the reintegration of President Laurent Gbagbo, Guillaume Soro and Charles Blé Goudé in the electoral list (all three were removed from the electoral list on the grounds that they were sentence by the Ouattara regime in absentia) ;the release of all political, civil and military prisoners; the safe return of over 200,000 refugees; Ouattara's withdrawal from the 2020 Presidential race.

 The Independent Electoral Commission (IEC) as well as the local IEC’s in their current functioning and composition were found to be breaching both the 2007 African Charter on Democracy, Elections and Good Governance, as well as well as the 2001 Ecowas Protocol on Democracy and Good Governance.